jpellman/wiki.libjpel.so/SLURMv-Kubernetes.rst

 * **Unit of Scheduling:** SLURM schedules *jobs* (typically one or more processes), while Kubernetes schedules *pods* (groups of containers).
 Jobs can have resource isolation via cgroups, but don't have namespace isolation or any fancy logic to deal with filesystems (i.e., union file systems).
 Basically, jobs have 1/3 of what makes up a container.
 If namespace isolation and union filesystems aren't important, SLURM has a compelling advantage over Kubernetes due to having less complexity/overhead.

 * **Scheduling Algorithms:** SLURM uses a priority queue or a backfill algorithm.
-Kubernetes filters available nodes and then ranks them (see here_).
+Kubernetes filters available nodes, assigns them a priority score, and then pops off the node with the highest score (so also a priority queue most likely; see here_).
 Hashicorp Nomad uses a bin-packing algorithm (see `here <https://nomadproject.io/docs/internals/scheduling/scheduling/>`__).

 Further Reading
 ---------------